 Beanstalk Growth Marketing recommends that you identify your goals for seeking customer feedback, before sending a request for feedback.
-Knowing the outcome you want to get from the feedback and planning the process for acquiring it sets the foundation for a productive use of you and your customers’ time.
+Knowing the outcome you want to get from the feedback and planning the process for acquiring it sets the foundation for the productive use of your and your customers’ time.
 Without this definition, feedback collected may not serve anyone.

 Creating effective feedback loops will help you to identify the customer experience you want to improve, collect and manage the data, and then provide you insight on how to improve from there.

 Below are some methods we recommend at Beanstalk Growth Marketing for collecting customer feedback.

 You can make use of your social media pages to collect feedback from your customers if you want to build invaluable social proof.
 You can ask for Facebook Reviews or comments on your social media posts.
 Also, you can collect feedback from your customers using built-in polling features on Instagram and Facebook

 As stated earlier in this blog post, prospects often look online for Google Reviews, and reviews from other sites, asking your customers to drop feedback of their experience on your Google My Business page and other review sites, can help you win more customers.

 From the feedback on your Google My Business page or other online review sites, you can identify an issue and conduct a survey to get detailed insight from customers.